Transversality-Enforced Tight-Binding Models for 3D Photonic Crystals aided by Topological Quantum Chemistry: Methods

+where $^*$ denotes complex conjugation.
+Including interactions up to third-nearest neighbors, the Hamiltonian can be written in terms of nine independent real parameters: $\alpha_1$ and $\alpha_2$ are on-site energies, while the six remaining parameters are first ($a_1$), second ($a_2$, $r_2$, $s_2$, $w_2$) and third ($a_3$,$r_3$) nearest neighbor hoppings.
+The resulting TETB Hamiltonian $H(\textbf{k})$ is given in the SM \cite{SuppMat} (see also Refs. \cite{cano2021band,hwang2019fragile,van2018higher,perez2015symmetry,watanabe2018space} therein).

+The free parameters in the Hamiltonian are fitted to the band structure of the crystal, shown in Fig. \ref{fig:panel224}a, while at the same time forcing the auxiliary nonphysical longitudinal bands to have negative eigenvalues.
+The resulting parameters are given in Table \ref{tab:para}.

-We perform the fitting by applying a least square minimization routine at all HSPs.
-The cost function is a multiobjective, multivariable function, which measures the distances between the square of the frequencies computed numerically in MPB for the PhC and the eigenvalues of the TETB, for each irrep.
-The objective vector contains the multiple distances between the eigenvalues, with the same irrep at each HSP.
-The variables are the TETB coefficients.
-Specifically, we use the least-squares function of the scipy.optimize package in Python~\cite{least_squares} and we selected only some irreps at HSPs as minimization objectives.
+We perform the fitting using a least-square minimization routine at all HSPs.
+The cost function is a multiobjective, multivariable function, which measures the distances between the square of the frequencies computed numerically in MPB for the PhC and the eigenvalues of the TETB for each irrep.
+The objective vector contains the multiple distances, while the variables are the TETB coefficients.
+Specifically, we use the least-squares function of the \textit{scipy.optimize} package in Python \cite{least_squares}.